 The consultation has now closed.
 The comments received can be viewed using the link below:Second Preferred Option consultation and comments received

 What happens next?

 The next step will be to progress the emerging local Plan into a draft plan after taking into consideration all the consultation responses received and further evidence base studies.
-This is expected mid 2023 and will involve further public consultation.
+This is expected early 2024 and will involve further public consultation.